dekellum/marked/marked/README.md

 Parsing, filtering, selecting and serializing HTML/XML markup.

-See the above linked rustdoc or the project [../README] for a feature overview.
+See the above linked rustdoc or The Märkəd Project [../README] for a feature overview.

 ## Minimum supported rust version